natebwangsut/natebwangsut.github.io/contents/projects/elastic.md

 stack: []
 ---

-Modified Kibana templates so that it is compatible with AWS EKS installations.
+Open pull request to Kibana and modify the Kubernetes deployment templates so that it is compatible with AWS EKS installations.